50 Fun Facts About Dogs

 Sticking your hand out isn’t the best way to introduce yourself to a new dog

 This is another of the fun facts about dogs that aren’t quite true.
 You probably grew up believing that the old “hold your hand out to an unfamiliar dog, let it smell you” advice was gospel.
 And it can work, but you have to be careful about how you do it.
 Just shoving your hand toward a strange dog’s face can scare or alienate her.
 You’re better off letting the dog approach you first and then offering your hand to the dog to smell, rather than assuming she wants to and waving your hand under her nose.
 And approach the dog from the side, rather than from straight on, if you must approach the dog yourself.
+If you’re living in a small space, learn which breeds are the best dogs for apartments.

 “Dog years” vary a lot based on breed